RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ![](/images/CTF/h-c0n/2020/rsactf_2.png)

-This happens because the message is too long and in order to supress this error we must provide the input as bytes and not as base64.
+This happens because the message is too long and in order to suppress this error we must provide the input as bytes and not as base64.
 You can read more about this error and find the solution [here](https://stackoverflow.com/questions/23205592/openssl-data-greater-than-mod-len).
 In order to do so we have to simply base64 decode the ciphertext.
 We can use the Kali preinstalled `base64` tool.
 ```cat cipher | base64 -d > rawcipher```
 Now, when trying again to decrypt it using the private RSA key: